 Kvindemuseet in Aarhus

 A museum that is dedicated to women.
 This is one of its kind and there are not many museums in the world that has the focus of women.
 This is very interesting and a good learning experience.
 I enjoyed it a lot and it made me reflect on the fact that I am a woman.
 I am happy to be born in Scandinavia where I do have great rights.
-Looking at the walls in the museum that lists all the countries and when women got the right to vote was scary.
+Looking at the walls of the museum that lists all the countries and when women got the right to vote was scary.
 Read all about our visit to the Kvindemuseum here.

 The theatre in Aarhus is located in the city center and it’s a beautiful building.
 Inside there are lots of paintings and details in the ceiling, perfect to look at while waiting for your show to start.
 On their website, aarhusteater.dk, you can see the program and what they will be showing for the next several months.
 It is a beautiful building so make sure to check it out while in Aarhus.